extremeshok/docker-baseimage-alpine/README.md

 ### NOTES:

 #### latest versions:
-The latest versions are automatically detected and used, so image is always the latest.
+The latest versions of S6 and socklog are automatically detected and used, so image is always the latest.